flutter/website/tutorials/interactive/index.md

 The general rule of thumb is that the parent widget should manage the state until it becomes too much of a burden.
 If there is any state that isn't particularly relevant to the parent, perhaps offload that to the child widget.
-For example, maybw you have a widget that randomly changes colors and the colors have no semantic meaning&mdash;that state can be offloaded to the stateful widget itself.
+For example, maybe you have a widget that randomly changes colors and the colors have no semantic meaning&mdash;that state can be offloaded to the stateful widget itself.
 But, usually, if a user interacts with a widget, that state should be exported up to the parent so the parent can take appropriate action.
-{% comment %}
-It's not unlike designing API: some state is private and useful only to the implementation, and some state is public.
-{% endcomment %}

-We'll give examples of the different ways of managing state by creating three simple
-examples: TapboxA, TapboxB, and TapboxC.
+We'll give examples of the different ways of managing state by creating three simple examples: TapboxA, TapboxB, and TapboxC.
 The examples all work similarly&mdash;each creates a container that, when tapped, toggles between a green or grey box.
-The `active` boolean determines the color: green for active or grey for inactive.
+The `_active` boolean determines the color: green for active or grey for inactive.

 <img src="images/tapbox-active-state.png" style="border:1px solid black" alt="a large green box with the text, 'Active'">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="images/tapbox-inactive-state.png" style="border:1px solid black" alt="a large grey box with the text, 'Inactive'">